 “Triplicate states” are mentioned repeatedly in Purdue Pharma internal documents as having been important barriers to OxyContin prescribing, with lower expected returns from marketing spending.
 These documents suggest that less marketing was targeted to triplicate states, with one document recommending that “the product [OxyContin] should only be positioned to physicians in non-triplicate states.”
 Indeed, triplicate states had some of the lowest OxyContin adoption rates in the country.

 Alpert and colleagues find that the marketing practices of OxyContin interacted with state policy and led to dramatically reduced overdose death rates in triplicate states.
 By comparing trends in triplicate vs. non-triplicate states, they provide empirical evidence that the origins of the opioid epidemic lie in the marketing of OxyContin.
-As shown in the figure, these differences became more pronounced as time went on, consistent with the ramp up in sales of OxyContin and time involved in transitioning from use to misuse and dependence.
+As shown in Figure 1, these differences became more pronounced as time went on, consistent with the ramp up in sales of OxyContin and time involved in transitioning from use to misuse and dependence.

 By deterring the introduction of OxyContin, triplicate states were largely protected from the fatal overdose trends in the rest of the nation.
 Using these results, the authors estimate how many opioid overdose deaths can be explained by the differences in exposure to OxyContin’s launch and marketing between triplicate and non-triplicate states.
 If non-triplicate states had the same initial level of exposure to OxyContin as triplicate states, they would have had 34% fewer drug overdose deaths and 45% fewer opioid overdose deaths on average each year from 1996-2017.
 The new study provides the first quasi-experimental evidence on the initial causes of the opioid crisis, and is worth a full read.